aevange/nth-root/README.md

 The purpose of this repo is to add a visulizer to a claculator for n-th roots of complex number.

-This is by no means a finished project (it is currently completely lacking any styling) but feel free to use any of it as suits you.
+This is by no means a finished project but feel free to use any of it as suits you.

 Someday features:
 -an explanation of how you actually calculate nth roots -coordinate system on the unit circle graph

 Used here:
--Angular.js
--d3.js
+-AngularJS
+-D3.js
+-Grunt
+-SASS